 \section{Introduction}

-Overparameterized deep neural networks (DNNs) have solidified their status as the model of choice for numerous high-dimensional and large-scale learning tasks, primarily due to their remarkable generalization performance.
-Efforts have been invested into theoretically explaining this phenomenon from various perspectives.
-This includes approached via norm-based complexity measures \cite{golowich2018size, neyshabur2017exploring,liang2019fisher}, PAC-Bayes bounds \cite{arora2018stronger,dziugaite2017computing,mcallester1998some,mcallester1999pac,neyshabur2018pac,zhou2018non}, sharpness and flatness of the loss minima \cite{hochreiter1997flat, dinh2017sharp, keskar2016large}, loss landscape \cite{wu2017towards}, implicit regularization induced by the gradient descent algorithms \cite{soudry2018implicit,smith2018bayesian, chatterjee2022generalization}, etc. The reader is referred to the recent survey \cite{jakubovitz2019generalization} for a comprehensive literature review.
-Despite this wealth of research, the precise factors contributing to the generalization capacity of DNNs remain elusive, as indicated in \cite{zhang2021understanding,kawaguchi2022generalization}.
-The goal of this work is to shed new light on the advantages of deep models for learning under the framework of information-theoretic generalization bounds.
+Overparameterized deep neural networks (DNNs) have become the model of choice for high-dimensional and large-scale learning tasks, thanks to their computational tractability and remarkable generalization performance.
+Significant efforts have been made to theoretically explain their ability to generalize.
+These include approaches based on norm-based complexity measures \cite{golowich2018size, neyshabur2017exploring,liang2019fisher}, PAC-Bayes bounds \cite{arora2018stronger,dziugaite2017computing,mcallester1998some,mcallester1999pac,neyshabur2018pac,zhou2018non}, sharpness and flatness of the loss minima \cite{hochreiter1997flat, dinh2017sharp, keskar2016large}, loss landscape \cite{wu2017towards}, and implicit regularization induced by gradient descent algorithms \cite{soudry2018implicit,smith2018bayesian, chatterjee2022generalization}, among others.
+For a comprehensive literature review, see the recent survey \cite{jakubovitz2019generalization}.
+Despite this extensive body of research, the precise factors driving the generalization capacity of DNNs remain elusive \cite{zhang2021understanding,kawaguchi2022generalization}.
+The goal of this work is to shed new light on the advantages of deep models for learning within the framework of information-theoretic generalization bounds.